hrpzcf/OpenHashLibs/Blake2/README.md

 # About

-Most of the source code in the `Blake2` directory is copied from the `BLAKE2` project.
+Most of the source code in this directory (except blake2ext.c) is copied from the `BLAKE2` project.

 # Pages